Declaring your major/minor in Linguistics (For Bi-Co Students)

 For those students who plan to major/minor in Linguistics or Linguistics and Languages, please do the following:

-- Email Shizhe Huang (email@example.com) to schedule a meeting.
-Attach an unofficial transcript to the email.
+Email Shizhe Huang (firstname.lastname@example.org) to schedule a meeting.
 The subject line of the email should be: Declaring major (or minor) in Linguistics—Your Name.

-- Before the meeting, please complete the major declaration form issued by the Registrar’s Office at your college and bring it to our meeting.
+Before the meeting, please fill the major declaration form issued by the Registrar’s Office at Bryn Mawr or Haverford as much as you can and bring it to our meeting.
 During the meeting we will go over your plan.
-I will sign the Registrar’s form at the end of the meeting if everything is in order.
+I will sign the Registrar’s form at the end of the meeting if everything is in order so that you can submit it to the Registrar’s Office.

-- When done, email the completed form to Dorothy Kunzig (firstname.lastname@example.org) AND Shizhe Huang.
-We need this departmental form for our record.
+When done, SAVE THE FORM AS IS PLUS YOUR NAME AT THE END OF THE FILE NAME, and email the completed form to Dorothy Kunzig (email@example.com) AND Shizhe Huang (firstname.lastname@example.org) along with your (un)official transcript so that both of us have the same documents on file.
 It is VERY important for a Tri-Co department to keep an accurate and complete record of students from all three colleges.
 Your cooperation is greatly appreciated.

 - We welcome double majors.
-Over the last few years, we have seen an increase in the number of students who double major in Linguistics and the following majors: Computer Science, Psychology, Philosophy, Mathematics, Anthropology, Sociology, and English.
+Over the last few years, we have seen an increase in the number of students who double major in Linguistics and the following majors: Computer Science, Psychology, Philosophy, Mathematics, Anthropology, Sociology, English, and German.
 Please note that at Haverford, a student must have a 3.5 GPA in order to qualify for double majoring.
 At Bryn Mawr, there is no such specific stipulation.
-But if you are a Bryn Mawr student considering double majoring, you should discuss your intention with your dean and with me (and your other major advisor).
+But if you are a Bryn Mawr student, you should discuss your double major plan with your dean.

 If you have any questions, please contact Shizhe Huang (email@example.com)